-- Add the vinegar, allspice and the salt and pepper.
+- Add the vinegar, allspice, salt, and pepper.

 - Bring the whole mixture to a boil.
-Add the red currant jelly and stir until the jelly disolves.
+Add the red currant jelly and stir until the jelly dissolves.

-- Cover and simmer gently for about 45 minutes, until the cabbage is tender.
-If it needs a little bit more time, continue cooking until the cabbage is soft.
+- Cover and simmer gently for about 45 minutes until the cabbage is tender.
+If it needs a little more time, continue cooking until the cabbage is soft.

 As an Amazon Associate and member of other affiliate programs, I earn from qualifying purchases.